If you haven’t read Part 1 you can read that here

 I remember being wheeled into surgery and being in tears and one of the support staff saying “what are you crying for” and that was the start to my surgery.
 What a start haha

 After the surgery, which ended up taking almost 10 hours instead of the 4 they originally said, I was wheeled into ICU until I woke up.
-(The surgery is mentioned in Part 1)
+(The surgery is described in Part 1)

 They had accidentally cut a vein while operating and I had lost 2 1/2 liters of blood.

 I opened my eyes to my hubby holding my hand, he had a stressful day.
 I can’t imagine how it felt to be told it would be 4 hours and left pacing for so much longer with no contact.

 As he held my hand the doctors gave me some medicine I needed after having 2/3 of my pancreas removed.
 (Apologies it was 12 years ago and I now can’t remember what it was called)

 As they gave it to me my body reacted and I went into a convulsion type reaction so hubby got my hands ripped out of his and he was pushed out while they dealt with that.
 He only got to see me for a matter of minutes.

 Finally around midnight they could wheel me to my bed on the high dependency unit, which is next to the nurses station.

 Not long after my hubby had left, my nurses arrived ready to give me some more of that same medicine in the same way.